-It is your responsibility to keep track of due dates (see schedule below) Any changes will be reflected on Canvas so watch out for new assignments, and announcements throughout the semester.
+It is your responsibility to keep track of due dates and Canvas will also be helpful.
+Any changes will be reflected on Canvas so watch out for new assignments, and announcements throughout the semester.

-Assignments: I will post assignments sporadically on Canvas.
-They will range from 1 to 5 pages depending on the topic of the week.
-Most of them will be related to the project and you might even be able to finish them during the workshops, in which case you will only be responsible for remembering to upload them to Canvas.
+Assignments: Everything is available on Canvas.
+The written assignments will range from 1 to 5 pages depending on the topic of the week and are related to the project for this class.